Hans Dorjee: Playing career

 Dorjee came through the youth system of hometown club DHC to make his senior debut for the club aged only 17.
 He lost the 1962 KNVB Cup final with DHC to Sparta.
 He then was snapped up by Xerxes, where he played alongside Rob Jacobs, Ab Fafié, Eddy Treytel and Willem van Hanegem only to return to Delft when Xerxes and DHC merged.
-The newly-formed club was dissolved a year later and Dorjee joined Holland Sport for whom he scored the final goal of their existence and moved on to Haarlem.
+The newly-formed club was dissolved a year later and Dorjee joined Holland Sport for which he scored the final goal of their existence and moved on to Haarlem.
 He would never play a game for Haarlem after being injured in preseason.

 Managerial career

-Dorjee took up coaching after retiring as a player and won league titles with amateur sides Hermes DVS and Xerxes as well as with Eerste Divisie clubs Excelsior and DS'79.
+Dorjee took up coaching after retiring as a player and won league titles with amateur sides – Hermes DVS and Xerxes, as well as with Eerste Divisie clubs Excelsior and DS'79.
 He also managed De Graafschap, with whom he suffered relegation from the Eredivisie, FC Vlaardingen and NAC.